 Finally, the procedure for advanced setup of Space Optimisation on Linn DS/DSM systems is presented in §3.

-Note that the application of Space Optimisation to analogue systems with subwoofers and of Space Optimisation+ to Linn Exakt systems and Linn Exakt/analogue surround systems is currently unsupported through your Linn account; these must still be applied through Linn Konfig.
+Note that the application of Space Optimisation+ to Linn Exakt systems and Linn Exakt/analogue surround systems is currently unsupported through your Linn account; this must still be applied through Linn Konfig.

 Contents